-- American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellowship program
+- American Association for the Advancement of Science (AAAS) Science & Technology Policy Fellowship Program

-- Presidential Management Fellows (PMF) program
+- Presidential Management Fellows (PMF) Program

-- Oak Ridge Institute for Science and Education (ORISE) Fellowship program
+- Oak Ridge Institute for Science and Education (ORISE) Fellowship Program

 - DOE Scholars Program

-- Office of Energy Efficiency and Renewable Energy (EERE) Student Volunteer Internship Program (SVIP)
+- EERE Student Volunteer Internship Program (SVIP)

 - Minority Educational Institution Student Partnership Program (MEISPP).

 At BETO, interns and fellows work alongside experienced bioenergy professionals.
 They have contributed to strategic planning processes, technical papers, conferences and workshops, and a host of other resume-building activities.
 BETO welcomes applicants from all scientific disciplines and career stages.
-Internship and fellowship experiences are tailored to a fellow's technical background and career goals.
+Internship and fellowship experiences are tailored to a fellow's technical backgrounds and career goals.

-DOE’s EERE Science and Technology Policy (STP) Fellowship is a 2-year learning experience to participate in policy-related activities within EERE.
+The DOE EERE Science, Technology and Policy (STP) Program is a two-year learning experience with EERE policy-related activities.
 Advanced degree graduates with a range of experience levels apply their expertise to current and future policy and technical initiatives in energy efficiency and renewable energy.
-The STP Fellowships are administered by ORISE in collaboration with EERE.
+The STP Program is administered by the Oak Ridge Institute for Science and Education (ORISE) Program in collaboration with EERE.

-DOE’s Scholars Program is a 10-week internship program that provides post-secondary students the opportunity to participate in paid internships, research, and individual development aligned with the mission of DOE.
+The DOE Scholars Program is a 10-week internship program that provides post-secondary students the opportunity to participate in paid internships, research, and individual development aligned with the mission of DOE.
 Participants focus on a variety of disciplines (including bioenergy) within DOE offices and power administrations across the country.

 The DOE Scholars Program web page contains the most up-to-date information on the program and how to apply for it.
 The online application opens in October for appointments in the following summer.